jbranchaud/til/postgres/adding-composite-uniqueness-constraints.md

 # Adding Composite Uniqueness Constraints

-There are two ways in Postgres to create a composite uniqueness constraint, that is, a constraint that ensures that the combination of two or more values on a table only appear once.
+There are two ways in Postgres to create a composite uniqueness constraint;
+that is, a constraint that ensures that the combination of two or more values on a table only appear once.
 For the following two code snippets, assume that we have a table relating Pokemon and Trainers and that our